 On a final note, it is also worth mentioning that Medicare provides an excellent nursing home rating system which allows users to compare homes nationwide on criteria points such as:

 - Percentage of residents who develop bed sores (pressure ulcers).

 To get started using Medicare Compare, simply enter your zip code and click the green “Search” button.

 If you’re concerned about issues like elder abuse, caregiver neglect, financial exploitation, or a violation of your loved one’s legal rights, Bucks County nursing home injury lawyer Brent Wieand can help.
-To set up a free and private case evaluation, call Brent today at (800) 481-5206.
+To set up a free and private case evaluation with a PA nursing home law firm, call Brent today at (888) 789-3161.